canonical/ubuntu.com/templates/kubernetes/docs/get-in-touch.md

 ## Professional support

-If you are looking for additional support, find out about [Ubuntu Advantage][support].
+If you are looking for additional support, find out about [Ubuntu Pro][support].

 Canonical can also provide [managed solutions][managed] for Kubernetes.